understand/understand-js/README.md

 });
 ```

-* `request_id`: this value is used by Understand to group multiple errors into the same issue.
+* `request_id`: this value is used by Understand.io to group multiple errors into the same issue.
-* `session_id`: you can optionally send to Understand the id of the HTTP session
+* `session_id`: you can optionally send to Understand.io the id of the HTTP session

 ##### User